jpegleg/protean-gitops/README.md

 Git projects can container a `.protean` file that is designed to include (source) two functions, protean_build and protean_test.
 The build function is for whatever we want to do in the job, from compiling, to download, infalting, whatever is needed.
 The build is before artifact step.
 The artifact step is designed for projects with Dockerfile in the repository root and will automatically save container images and generate signed SBOM for them.
 After the artifact step, then the protean_test function runs.
 The test function can be treated as a pipeline for testing and deployments.

 <b>Note that the `.protean` file can do anything by default, so a git project has effective root code execution on the system running proteus pointed at that project.
 Sandbox and limit the system that runs proteus, and more importantly, ensure the git repository is well secured.
-Also, the sourcing of the `.protean` file can be easily removed from proteus, however then all functionality must be included in proteus directly, etc.</b>
+Also, the sourcing of the `.protean` file can be easily removed from proteus, however then all functionality must be included in proteus directly, etc. To switch to hard-coded functions, comment out line 43 of proteus where it sources the `.protean` file, and then populate the protean_build and protean_test functions inside of proteus as desired.</b>

 ## Proteus local Docker registry